johnnchung/Inventory-Tracking-Application/README.md

 All features for the challenge mentioned in the rubric above have been implemented, which includes basic CRUD functionality of creating inventory items, viewing them, editing them, and deleting them.
 ## Additional Feature
-The first option for the additional feature was implemented, which is to allow flexibility in the deletion of items.
+The first option for the additional features was implemented, which is to allow flexibility in the deletion of items.
 This includes allowing deletion comments, and the option for users to undelete comments.

 ### Languages and Technologies Used
 - Back-end: Node.js, Express.js